ocapn/ocapn/draft-specifications/CapTP Specification.md

 The specifics of constructing the `desc:handoff-receive` message are specified in the [desc:handoff-receive](#desc-handoff-receive) section.
-Once constructed, you MUST send the `desc:handoff-receive` with a `op:deliver` message.
+Once constructed, you MUST send the `desc:handoff-receive` with an `op:deliver` message.
 The promise created by sending the message SHOULD resolve to the deposited gift, provided no error has occured during the handoff process.